The Hodge conjecture for powers of K3 surfaces of Picard number 16: Generators of the algebra of Hodge classes

 where $p_1$ is the projection from $X^n$ onto the first factor and $q_1$ is the projection onto the remaining factors.
 Let $x_1\in H^{1,1}(X,\Q)$ be a fixed element and denote by $Z_2$ the algebraic class $\varphi_1(x_1)\in H^{n-1,n-1}(X^{n-1},\Q)$.
 Then, similarly to the previous case, $Z_2$ defines an algebraic map

 Repeating this procedure $c$-times we end up with an algebraic class $Z_c$ in $H^{n-c,n-c}(X^{n-c},\Q).$ Note that the only summand of (\ref{eq.: determinant and quotient}) contributing to the resulting class $Z_c$ is the one for which $I=\{1,\ldots,c\}$.
 This follows from the fact that all the elements of $T(X)$ are orthogonal to $\mathrm{NS}(X)$ with respect to the canonical pairing on $X$.
-Using a basis of the rational quotient space $\T/T(X)$ consisting of algebraic classes, one can choose a sequence $x_1,\ldots,x_c\in H^{1,1}(X,\Q)$ for which the resulting $Z_c$ is not zero and represents the class $\det T(X)\in H^{n-c,n-c}(X^{n-c},\Q).$ This shows that $\det T(X)$ is algebraic and concludes the proof. \end{proof} \end{prop} As an immediate corollary, we have the following: \begin{cor} Let $\X\rightarrow S$ be a family of K3 surfaces such that the Hodge conjecture for all powers of $\X_s$ holds for general $s\in S$.
-If $0\in S$ is an element such that $\mathrm{End}_{\mathrm{Hdg}(\X_0)}(T(\X_0))=\Q,$ then the Hodge conjecture holds for all powers of $\X_0$. \begin{proof} This is an immediate consequence of Proposition \ref{Prop.: determinant is algebraic is a closed property in families}.
-Indeed, since we are assuming that the endomorphism field of $\X_0$ is $\Q$, by Theorem \ref{generators in the case of totally real K3}, any Hodge class in $\bigotimes^{\bullet} T(\X_0)$ can be expressed in terms of the unique class in $\mathrm{End}_{\mathrm{Hdg}(\X_0)}(T(\X_0))\simeq \Q$ and $\det T(\X_0)$.
-This implies the statement, indeed, the class in $\mathrm{End}_{\mathrm{Hdg}(\X_0)}(T(\X_0))$ is algebraic, since it corresponds to a component of the class of the diagonal $\Delta\subseteq \X_0\times \X_0$, and $\det T(\X_0)$ is algebraic by Proposition \ref{Prop.: determinant is algebraic is a closed property in families}. \end{proof} \end{cor} \begin{rmk} With a little bit of work, one can prove the same statement of Proposition \ref{Prop.: determinant is algebraic is a closed property in families} for the exceptional Hodge classes.
-Note that the determinant of the transcendental lattice is the unique exceptional Hodge class in the case $E=\Q$.
-This in particular shows that, in the statement of Corollary \ref{Cor.: when the determinant is the only class to study}, the assumption $\mathrm{End}_{\mathrm{Hdg}(\X_0)}(T(\X_0))=\Q$ can be weakened to
+Using a basis of the rational quotient space $\T/T(X)$ consisting of algebraic classes, we see that it is possible to choose a sequence $x_1,\ldots,x_c\in H^{1,1}(X,\Q)$ for which the resulting $Z_c$ is non-zero and represents the class $\det T(X)\in H^{n-c,n-c}(X^{n-c},\Q).$ This shows that $\det T(X)$ is algebraic and concludes the proof. \end{proof} \end{prop} As an immediate corollary, we have the following: \begin{cor} Let $\X\longrightarrow S$ be a family of K3 surfaces such that the Hodge conjecture for all powers of $\X_s$ holds for general $s\in S$.
+If $0\in S$ is an element such that $\mathrm{End}_{\mathrm{Hdg}(\X_0)}(T(\X_0))=\Q,$ then the Hodge conjecture holds for all powers of $\X_0$. \begin{proof} Since we are assuming that the endomorphism field of $\X_0$ is $\Q$, by Theorem \ref{generators in the case of totally real K3}, the algebra of Hodge classes in $\bigotimes^{\bullet} T(\X_0)$ is generated by